 You don’t marry the woman you can live with; you marry the woman you can’t live without.

-Michael and Debbie share a passion for science and teaching and a deep, enduring love for each other.
+Michael and Debbie started dating during President Bush's administration.
+They share a passion for science and teaching and a deep, enduring love for each other.
 They taught chemistry, supervised science instruction, developed curricula, and led science departments for decades.
 Now, they enjoy a fulfilling life together in their beautiful home at Lake Valhalla in Montville, New Jersey.
 Shared social, political, and philosophical views strengthen their union, and their home is filled with joy and laughter, especially during their uncontrollable, breath-stealing belly laughs.
 Their relationship is built on love, humor, and mutual respect.

 Reflecting on their childhoods, Debbie fondly remembers running through sprinklers on the green lawns of her family’s home in the White Meadow Lake community, chasing the Good Humor ice cream truck on hot summer days.
 In contrast, Michael reminisces about cooling off under Harlem’s fire hydrants on scorching city streets, with the constant hum of police sirens in the background.
 Though their upbringings differed, their shared love and understanding seamlessly bridge those differences.